 Black walnut time!
 Here we go…

 It took me a few years to get the process down, but I finally figured out how to harvest black walnuts!
-It’s very easy, but it is a process.The nuts have to dry for a long time and its pretty labor intensive to get the nuts out.
+It’s very easy, but it is a process.The nuts have to dry for a long time and labor intensive to get the nuts out.
 But don’t let that discourage you.
 If you are up to the challenge it’s pretty rewarding.
 Let’s begin!

 Step 1. proper identification